IKF PAST NEWS

 IKF Amateur Tournaments In Europe!

 Today IKF Team Europe Leaders Neil Holden, Carl Sams and Colin Payne announced they are hoping to host the first IKF EUROPEAN CLASSIC AMATEUR CHAMPIONSHIP TOURNAMENT in May of 2009.
-The timing on this event will be excellent for those preparing for the 2009 IKF world Classic.
+The timing on this event will be excellent for those preparing for the 2009 IKF World Classic.

 Next years, 2009, IKF World Classic Tournament will be held on July 24th, 25th & 26th.
 In 2010 the IKF has a choice of two different weekends.
 July 30th, 31st & August 1st or August 6th, 7th and 8th.